zatserkl/edgar-analytics-az/README.md

 The code is written in Python 3.6.
 The code uses feature of dictionary in the Python 3 to keep the input order of the elements.

+userDict is OrderedDict to dump the value to the output file after the end of file was detected in the input order.

-File stream: We avoid reading the whole file into memory and return generators for each line.
+File stream: I avoid reading the whole file into memory and return generators for each line.

-Field indices: we select the field of interest following the order in the header.
+Field indices: I select the field of interest following the order in the header.

 Note that in fact we don't need the document name at all.